-- 1. The 5000meals Program indemnifying the Town from any liability and provides a copy of current insurance certificates; and, - 2.
-The 5000meals Program ensuring that any of their own equipment used on the premises complies with the requirements of the Occupation Health and Safety Act and has been certified by a qualified electrician; and follow the Town's policy and procedure for regular hirers.
+- 1. The 5000meals Program indemnifying the Town from any liability and provides a copy of current insurance certificates; - 2.
+The 5000meals Program ensuring that any of their own equipment used on the premises complies with the requirements of the Occupation Health and Safety Act and has been certified by a qualified electrician; and follow the Town's policy and procedure for regular hirers; - 3.
+The 5000meals Program acknowledging the Town in its promotion/branding for its contribution; and - 4.
+Compliance with Council Policy 2.15 Single Use Plastics & Balloons.

-Item No. 7.4 Local Planning Policy No. 7 - Local Shopping Centre

-Zone Design Guidelines
+Item No. 12.5 Local Planning Policy No. 7 - Local Shopping Centre Zone Design Guidelines

 Property Address N/A

 Landowner/Applicant N/A

 Ref LUAP/POLCY/12

 Previous Council

 Reports

 (if applicable)

 Directorate Community Planning

 Decision Type Legislative

 Authority/Discretion

-Advocacy When the Council advocates on its own behalf or on behalf of its community to another level of government/body/agency.
+☐ Advocacy When the Council advocates on its own behalf or on behalf of its community to another level of government/body/agency.

-Executive The substantial direction setting and oversight role of the Council. e.g. adopting plans, reports and strategies, accepting tenders, setting and amending budgets.
+☐ Executive The substantial direction setting and oversight role of the Council. e.g. adopting plans, reports and strategies, accepting tenders, setting and amending budgets.

 ☑ Legislative Includes adopting local laws, town planning schemes and policies.

-Review When the Council operates as a review authority on decisions made by Officers for appeal purposes.
+☐ Review When the Council operates as a review authority on decisions made by Officers for appeal purposes.

-Quasi-Judicial When the Council determines an application/matter that directly affects a person's right and interests.
+☐ Quasi-Judicial When the Council determines an application/matter that directly affects a person's right and interests.
 The judicial character arises from the obligation to abide by the principles of natural justice.
 Examples of Quasi-Judicial authority include town planning applications, building licences, applications for other permits/licences (eg under Health Act , Dog Act or Local Laws) and other decisions that may be appealable to the State Administrative Tribunal.

-Attachment No. 3• Local Planning Policy No. 7 - Local Shopping C Zone Design Guidelines • Draft Local Planning Policy - Commercial and Use Development.
+Attachment No. 5 Local Planning Policy No. 7 - Local Shopping Centre Zone Design Guidelines Draft Local Planning Policy - Commercial and Mixed Use Development.